 Ideal Applications:

-Limitations of Wi-Fi Halow Compared to Cellular Technologies
+Limitations of Wi-Fi HaLow Compared to Cellular IoT

 Coverage & Range

-Wi-Fi HaLow has a limited range of up to 1 km and requires local access points for coverage.
-In contrast, NB-IoT, LTE, and 5G provide nationwide and global coverage, making them ideal for large-scale deployments without additional infrastructure.
+Wi-Fi HaLow typically covers up to 1 km and depends on locally installed access points.
+In comparison, cellular networks such as NB-IoT, LTE, and 5G provide nationwide and even global coverage, making them better suited for deployments that need wide-area connectivity without additional on-site infrastructure.

 Scalability & Device Density